fstiewitz/keybinding-mode/README.md

   inherited: ['some-keymap', ...]
 ```

 `inherited` is an array of strings and can be used to "import" other keymaps.
-The string can be either ...
+The string can be ...

-1. another keymap in your keymode config file.
+1. another keymap in your keymode config file or a keymap provided by another package.
 2. `(+/-)user-packages` to enable/disable the keymap of all user packages.
 3. `(+/-)core-packages` to enable/disable the keymap of all core packages.
 4. `(+/-)all-core` to enable/disable all core keybindings.